-The draft annual report section has been reviewed by the Executive, HM, the NAO, and by Council at their meeting on 24 May, Audit Committee at their meeting on 12 June, and by Jonathan Bracken.
-The draft accounts have been reviewed by the Finance Director and audited by HM and the NAO.
+The draft annual report section has been reviewed by the Executive, HM, the NAO, and by Council at their meeting on 24 May.
+The draft accounts were prepared by the Financial Accountant and Head of Financial Accounting, and have been reviewed by the Finance Director and audited by HM and the NAO.
 Their audit is not formally complete but they expect to give an unqualified audit report.

-The Audit Committee reviewed the draft Annual Report and Accounts at their meeting on 12 June.
-The Committee recommends that the Annual Report and Accounts should be approved.
+The Audit Committee's role is to review the draft Annual Report and Accounts and make recommendations to the Council and the Registrar (as Accounting Officer) as appropriate.
+In particular, the Committee recommends whether or not the Annual Report and Accounts should be approved.

-In reaching their conclusion on whether or not to recommend approval, Council can take assurance from the Executive's and Audit Committee's prior reviews, the internal control framework as described in the Governance Statement (pages 17 to 26), and HM and the NAO's Audit Completion Report (agenda item 12(i) and 12(ii)).
+In reaching their conclusion on whether or not to recommend approval, the Audit Committee can take assurance from the Executive's prior review, the internal control framework as described in the Governance Statement (pages 17 to 26), and HM and the NAO's Audit Completion Report (agenda items 8 and 9).

 In approving the Annual Report and Accounts, the Council are required to consider whether the HCPC is a going concern.
-The draft Annual Report and Accounts1 states that the Council have concluded that the HCPC is a going concern having reviewed the budget for 2018-19 and the five year plan at the March Council meeting.
+The draft Annual Report and Accounts states that the Council have concluded that the HCPC is a going concern having reviewed the budget for 2018-19 and the five year plan at the March Council meeting.
 Also taking into account our positive cash balance and the upcoming reviews on the financial impact of the transfer of regulation of social workers to Social Work England.